You are welcome here.

 My approach to counseling is nonjudgmental and compassionate.
 I know it isn’t always easy to talk about problems.
 You’ll find I’m open-hearted and a good listener.

 Good LGBT affirmative counseling goes beyond just listening and support.
 I am engaged with my clients to help them gain greater self-understanding and make the changes that make life better.
-Our work together is determined by your goals, not a per-conceived or one-size-fits-all approach to emotional health.
+Above all, our work together is determined by your goals.
+A preconceived or one-size-fits-all approach to emotional health doesn’t work.

 I limit the number of clients I work with so I can provide each person with the best possible care and attention.
-My intention is to keep us focused on your goals, which helps make counseling more effective.
-I invite you to explore the articles I’ve written on topics many of my clients have brought to counseling.
-And whether you choose to work with me or not, you may want to look at my recommendations for getting the most from work with your counselor.
+My intention is to keep us focused.
+Focus makes counseling more effective.

 Let's get started.